 ITU-R Working Party 7B (WP 7B) is in the process of developing a new Report on planned earth exploration-satellite service (EESS) systems, in the 7/8 GHz range.
 The United States offers updates to the document, including proposals to address the outstanding editor’s notes developed at the last meeting.

 Proposal

-The United States of America proposes in the attachment an update to the working document.
+The United States of America proposes in the attachment an update to the working document and its elevation to a preliminary draft new report.
 Changes are proposed in tracked changes.

 ATTACHMENT